The Sixth Sense (Thai TV series): Season 1

-Nedsithang is the most prim, naive and fearful among the fives.
-Her eyes can see the spirit so she always wears sunglasses in public.
-Furthermore, she is overprotected by her brother, Natthadech.
+Nedsithang is the most prim, naive and fearful among the five.
+She can see spirits, so she always wears sunglasses in public.
+Furthermore, she is protected by her brother, Natthadech.
 He initially dislikes Worawat, the forensic technician, because he thinks that Worawat had taken his girlfriend away.
 However, all three have to work together for find the truth behind Baimon, the musical actress' death.